What is Covered by Homeowner's Insurance for Water Damage - Southlake, TX

 So, you’ve had something happen that resulted in water damage to your home.
-Your first thought maybe “what does my insurance cover?”
+Your first thought may be “What does my insurance cover?”
 Water damage is a tricky subject when dealing with the insurance.
-While you may already know that floods aren’t covered by homeowner’s insurance, but you may not know is that water damage coverage comes in many different shapes and sizes.
+You may already know that floods aren’t covered by homeowner’s insurance, but you may not know that water damage coverage comes in many different shapes and sizes.

-All insurance is different, however, and what maybe covered on one person’s policy, may not be covered on the other.
-Talk to your insurance agent to see what exactly is or isn’t covered by your policy.
+All insurance is different, and what may be covered on one person’s policy, may not be covered on the other.
+Talk to your insurance agent to see exactly what is or isn’t covered by your policy.
 Here’s a breakdown of what is and what may not be covered by your policy.

 Appliances – Appliances may be covered, though it depends on the type of damage that occurred.
-If it’s a sudden and accidental loss such as a hose that connects to your fridge that breaks and floods your kitchen.
+If it’s a sudden and accidental loss such as a hose that connects to your fridge that breaks and floods your kitchen this could be covered.
 However, if it’s a gradual leak that hasn’t been addressed it won’t be covered by insurance.
 That’s considered failure to maintain your appliances.
-Also, be aware that your insurance will not replace the appliance itself – that will have to come out of your own pocket.
+Also, be aware that your insurance will not replace the appliance itself – replacement appliances will have to come out of your own pocket.

 Backed up drain or sewer line – No. Unless you add on extra coverage, you’re not covered if something gets backed up.

-Seepage – Unfortunately, seepage isn’t covered by insurance because it’s considered a maintenance issue.
+Seepage – Unfortunately, seepage isn’t covered by insurance because it is considered a maintenance issue.

 For all your water damage needs call SERVPRO of Grapevine/NE Tarrant County 24/7 at 817.595.2506!